zuhlke/engineering-posts/drafts/staying-ahead-of-the-competition-with-htap.md

 # HTAP solutions

 Hybrid Transactional Analytical Processing (HTAP) refers to the ability of a database to simultaneously handle both transactional and analytical workloads simultaneously, providing real-time insights.
-When the term was first defined by Gartner in 2014, Forrester later referred to the technology as “Translytical”.
+When the term was first defined by Gartner in 2014 and Forrester later referred to the technology as “Translytical”.
 Since then, several solutions have emerged to support HTAP workloads.

 One of the most prominent solutions in the market is [Oracle Database](https://www.oracle.com/database/in-memory/), which introduced its In-Memory Column Store in 2014.
 This feature-rich solution allows businesses using Oracle Database to run analytical queries with impressive performance without migrating the data.
 Oracle also offers [MySQL HeatWave](https://www.oracle.com/mysql/heatwave/), an accelerator for MySQL that allows integration with data lakes, further improving its HTAP capabilities.